Kate-Pol/Django---To_Do_Project/README.md

 ### Installation Options
 ---
 Installing all the necessary packages from [requirements file](https://github.com/Kate-Pol/Django---To_Do_Project/blob/main/requirements.txt)
-!`pip install -r requirements. txt `
+`pip install -r requirements. txt `

 ### Basics of the site
 ---